Articles on

 his.

 Capernaum was the place where the Lord lived and wrought His mightiest miracles, and which for that very reason afterwards comes in for the most fearful woe that He could pronounce.
 This is a most solemn principle.
-When the day of the Lord comes, the heaviest blow of judgment will fall, not upon the dark parts of the earth, but upon the favoured ones where there has been most light, but alas, most unfaithfulness.
+When the day of the Lord comes, the heaviest blow of judgment will fall, not upon the dark parts of the earth, but upon the favored ones where there has been most light, but alas, most unfaithfulness.
 (Remarks on Matthew 9:1-35 by W. Kelly)

 J. N. Darby Translation